 The spectacular Screaming Eagle dolphin cruise gets you close to wild dolphins on a giant speedboat

 How about your very own sunset dolphin cruise on a sailboat?
 Now that’s living!
-Best of all, convenient scheduling means no matter what time of year you visit you or what time you want to venture out, you are sure to find a convenient time slot for everyone!
+Best of all, convenient scheduling means no matter what time of year you visit or what time you want to venture out, you are sure to find a convenient time slot for everyone!

 Indeed, the Destin Harbor and Choctawhatchee Bay deliver everything you need from the Gulf of Mexico like beautiful white sandy beaches, picturesque sunsets, and amazing saltwater fishing opportunities all minus the madness of the open ocean.

 Watersport companies offer rentals of pontoons, waverunners, and more in Destin

 Pontoon Boats - If you’re bringing the whole gang down to the Panhandle we suggest an unforgettable Destin pontoon boat rental.
-A 24 foot ocean pontoon is easy to operate and can accommodate up to 12 passengers.
-Most pontoons also come fully equipped with bluetooth stereos and cabanas to protect you from the harsh sun; so go ahead, make a day of it!
+A 24-foot ocean pontoon is easy to operate and can accommodate up to 12 passengers.
+Most pontoons also come fully equipped with Bluetooth stereos and cabanas to protect you from the harsh sun; so go ahead, and make a day of it!

 Jet Skis - If pontoons aren’t your speed then jet ski rentals may just quench your thirst for fun!
-Also known as a wave runner, these zippy watercraft can really fly.
+Also known as wave runners, these zippy watercraft can really fly.

 A great option for couples, active persons, and parents with thrill-seeking kiddos, rip through the waves with ease as you explore the inlets and jetties of the Bay.
 Jet skis are especially handy on those summer weekends when Crab Island is packed as you can navigate your way in to find the perfect spot!